rust-lang/mdBook/book-example/src/cli/init.md

     └── SUMMARY.md
 ```

-The `src` directory is were you write your book in markdown.
+- The `src` directory is were you write your book in markdown.
 It contains all the source files,
 configuration files, etc.

-The `book` directory is where your book is rendered.
+- The `book` directory is where your book is rendered.
 All the output is ready to be uploaded
-to a server to be seen by the internet.
+to a server to be seen by your audience.

-The `SUMMARY.md` file is the most important file, it's the skeleton of your book and is discussed in more detail in another  [chapter](../format/summary.html).
+- The `SUMMARY.md` file is the most important file, it's the skeleton of your book and is discussed in more detail in another  [chapter](../format/summary.html).

+#### Tip & Trick: Hidden Feature
-When a `SUMMARY.md` file already exists, the `init` command will generate the files according to the paths used in the `SUMMARY.md`
+When a `SUMMARY.md` file already exists, the `init` command will first parse it and generate the missing files according to the paths used in the `SUMMARY.md`.
+This allows you to think and create the whole structure of your book and then let mdBook generate it for you.

 #### Specify a directory